Trump shifts stance on Korea summit from 'off' to 'maybe'

 The group did not supplant the State Department's traditional mode of communication with the North, which is known as the "New York Channel" and involves U.S. diplomats and their North Korean counterparts posted to the United Nations.
 But it did play the major role in organizing Pompeo's two trips to Pyongyang, once as CIA director and once as secretary of state.

-Trump's comments Friday came after days of mixed messages on the summit.

-Trump, in his letter to Kim on Thursday, objected specifically to a statement from a top North Korean Foreign Ministry official.
+Trump, in his letter to Kim, objected specifically to a statement from a top North Korean Foreign Ministry official.
 That statement referred to Vice President Mike Pence as a "political dummy" for his comments on the North and said it was up to the Americans whether they would "meet us at a meeting room or encounter us at nuclear-to-nuclear showdown."

 Trump then said from the White House that a "maximum pressure campaign" of economic sanctions and diplomatic isolation would continue against North Korea - with which the U.S. is technically still at war - though he added that it was possible the summit could still take place at some point.